robertwhaskell/data-structures/README.md

 Graph shortest path algorithms: Dijkstra's and Bellman-Ford.
     Dijkstra's algorithm will find the shortest path between two nodes.
 Bellman-Ford also does this, but will handle negative edge weights.
 Use it in graphs that could contain negative weights.
 Collaborations: Robert Haskell & Nick Draper (coders)

+Binary Tree
+    A list of linked nodes that separate into left/right children according to value - less-than to the left, greater-than to the right.

+    Contains four different methods for traversal: in-order, pre-order, post-order, and breadth-first.
 References: Google, Google, Google, and also Wikipedia

 [![Build Status](https://travis-ci.org/robertwhaskell/data-structures.svg?branch=weighted-graph)](https://travis-ci.org/robertwhaskell/data-structures)